lambdaclass/concrete/docs/ARITHMETIC_POLICY.md

 ## 2. Arithmetic Modes

+The modes below describe the intended public arithmetic policy.
+They are staged:
+Concrete currently has opt-in overflow obligations via `#[overflow_checked]`, while the runtime/backend switch to checked-by-default arithmetic remains a separate implementation step.

 Concrete defines three arithmetic modes for integer operations.
 Every integer operation executes in exactly one mode.
 The mode is always determinable from the source.

 ### 2.1 Checked (trap on overflow)